o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Adding Instrumentation markers in your code

-You have to include `<AzCore/Debug/Profiler.h>` in your C++ file to access the profiling markers.
-These markers are then forwarded to the currently enabled profiler Gem (we never use a specific profiler API).
-You can have a look in this file to see what is exposed, but most of your use case can be covered using these two macros :
+To access the profiling markers, include `<AzCore/Debug/Profile.h>` in your C++ file.
+O3DE then forwards the markers to the enabled profiler Gem.
+Most use cases are covered using these two macros:

 - **AZ_PROFILE_FUNCTION** : To place at the start of a function, it will automatically grab the name of the function and take the duration of the whole function execution.
 - **AZ_PROFILE_SCOPE** : To place at the start of a scope "{}".
 You have to provide a name, and it will take the duration of the scope it is in (so from the AZ_PROFILE_SCOPE to the next "}").